johnkm516/zen-federation/README.md

 <a name="rationale"></a>
 ### **My rationale behind this architecture** :

 - GraphQL resolvers can become incredibly verbose and tedious to implement.
-I wanted to be able to automate generating all the CRUD resolvers for models defined in `schema.prisma` each subgraph, and generate new subgraphs with ease.
+I wanted to be able to automate generating all the CRUD resolvers for models defined in `schema.prisma` for each subgraph, and generate new subgraphs with ease.

 - Any simple "one-off" queries and mutations can be called directly by frontend applications via Apollo Client.
 This project generates and supports GraphQL resolvers with `where` inputs, which you can use to implement *Optimistic Concurrency Control* in cases where it's assumed multiple users modifying the data simultaneously is rare.